uswds/uswds-site/pages/design-tokens/shadow.md

 ---
-permalink: /style-tokens/flex/
+permalink: /design-tokens/shadow/
 layout: styleguide
-title: Flex
+title: Shadow
-category: Style tokens
+category: Design tokens
-lead: USWDS flex tokens provide simple options for setting the flex width of an item.
+lead: Often used to indicate elevation, shadow tokens determine the size of a drop shadow (or `box-shadow`) around an item.
 type: docs
 subnav:
-- text: Flex tokens
+- text: Shadow tokens
-  href: '#flex-tokens'
+  href: '#shadow-tokens'
-- text: Using flex tokens
+- text: Using shadow tokens
-  href: '#using-flex-tokens'
+  href: '#using-shadow-tokens'
 ---

 {% assign tokens = site.data.tokens %}

-## Flex tokens
+## Shadow tokens
+Output values are shown in `px` below but are output in `rem` in the final CSS, based on the base font size in your project settings.

 <div class="site-table-wrapper">
   <table class="usa-table-borderless site-table-responsive">
     <thead>